tros01/projects/water_challenge/readme.md

 - suspended water-tasting experiment
-- relevant to A/B testing, randomised control trial, binary data
+- relevant to A/B testing, randomised control trial, binary data, prediction ranking
-- methods: frequentist and Bayesian estimation of the risk and odds ratios
+- methods: frequentist and Bayesian estimation of the risk and odds ratios, modified Brier score
 - coded in **R** and **Python**